How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Nets look to pull off a road win at the Warriors on Saturday at 8:30 PM ET.
+The Spurs look to pull of an away win at the Mavericks on Saturday at 8:30 PM ET.

 How to Watch